Project Planning Scheduling Techniques & Project Schedule Management

 Project management teams use various tools and techniques to create work schedules and measure the performance of their projects.
-Project scheduling is one of the most important process which combines time, tasks, resources and costs in a project.
-Basically work schedules are created by listing the activities, determining activity durations and assigning activity dependencies.
-Gantt Charts, Pert Diagrams and CPM are the most common scheduling techniques used for creating work schedules.
-One or all of these techniques can be used based on the requirements and the complexity of the project.
+Project scheduling is one of the most important processes which combines time, tasks, resources, and costs in a project.
+Basically, work schedules are created by listing the activities, determining activity durations, and assigning activity relationships.
+Gantt Charts, PERT Charts, and CPM are the most common project planning and scheduling techniques and methods used for creating work schedules.
+One or all of these network scheduling techniques can be used based on the requirements and the complexity of the project.

 Gantt Charts are also known as bar charts.
 Activities are represented as bars and the length of each bar represents the activity duration.
 The beginning of the bar shows the start date and the end of the bar shows the end date of the activity.
-Depending on the project execution plan and resource availability, these bars may be sequential, or run in parallel.
-Gantt Charts are simple tools therefore project management teams and stakeholders can easily understand it and manage their projects by the help of it.
+Depending on the project execution plan and resource availability, these bars may be sequential or run in parallel.
+Gantt Charts are simple tools, therefore, project teams and stakeholders can easily understand the plan and manage their projects with the help of them.

 The three estimate techniques are;

 • Most Likely Estimate